 Tips and Expert Advice

-3. Be Consistent: Regardless of whether you choose to follow American or British conventions, consistency is paramount.
+3. Be Consistent: Regardless of whether you choose to follow American or British conventions, consistency is key.
 Once you have decided on a style, adhere to it throughout your writing.
 Inconsistent punctuation can be confusing and distracting for readers, undermining the credibility of your work.

 FAQ